MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-22-mobilefirst-android-Oreo.md

 Android Oreo has introduced a variety of new [features and capabilities](http://www.androidauthority.com/android-8-0-review-758783/) such as notification channels and notification dots for managing push notifications, Picture-in-Picture mode and autofill framework for managing user input.
 Behind the scenes, Android Oreo also introduces changes to limits on background operations and background location tracking.

+### What does it mean for MobileFirst apps?

-### If you are an on-premise 7.1 or 8.0 customer or [Mobile Foundation Service](https://console.bluemix.net/catalog/services/mobile-foundation/) customer, then read further to learn about  Mobile Foundation support for Android Oreo .
+If you are an on-premise 7.1 or 8.0 customer or [Mobile Foundation Service(https://console.bluemix.net/catalog/services/mobile-foundation/) customer, then read further to learn about  Mobile Foundation support for Android Oreo .

 In general, both native and hybrid/Cordova apps built with IBM MobileFirst v7.1 and 8.0 work well with Android Oreo.